defridge/program_builder/README.md

 ![Finished Program](docs/readmepics/finished_program.png)

-* After the program and program info has been built and displayed the user will be presented with one more choice.
+* After the program and program info has been built and displayed the user will asked to press any key and enter to continue and then be presented with another menu with the following options
     * They can go to the Strength Building Program section
     * They can go back to the Muscle Building Program section
-    * Or they can return to the main menu of the application
+    * They can go back to the Main Menu
+    * They can exit the app

 ![End Choice](docs/readmepics/end_choice.png)